 - Confluences w/ Candlesticks & Support & Resistance

 - Counter Trend Trading/ Counter Trend Lines

 - Top-Down Analysis

 What is Forex?

-You know how in the stock market you’re buying shares of a certain company whose valuation you think will appreciate over time?
+You know how in the Stock Market you’re buying shares of a certain company whose valuation you think will appreciate over time?
 In Forex, you’re buying and selling currency pairs against each other.

-So with the company Apple, before it was a blue-chip stock, if you thought that it would be a major company one day by selling “1000 songs in your pocket” (iPOD) or the iPHONE, (I’m sure we all did, that’s why we’re all rich now 😅), then you would have invested into the company by buying shares on a stock exchange.
+So before the company Apple, was a blue-chip stock, if you thought that it would be a major company one day by selling “1000 songs in your pocket” (iPOD) or the iPHONE, (I’m sure we all did, that’s why we’re all rich now 😅), then you would have invested into the company by buying shares on a stock exchange.
 You’re not comparing it to any other company.

 The United Kingdom is represented as (GBP) – Great Britain Pound.